ninchistudios/musicproduction/end-to-end-checklist.md

 * Gain stage as above or as desired.
 * Lowend Bus balance: with Drum Bus gained to -3dB VU on the kick, a simultaneous bass and kick hit should kiss 0dB VU on the Lowend Bus.
 * Add a very conservative glue compressor/reverb on the Mix Bus.
-* Bring in a professionally mastered reference track that sounds similar to what you're aiming for.
+* Bring in a professionally mastered track that sounds similar to what you're aiming for.
 * Gain down the reference track so it VUs at a similar level as the Mix Bus.
 * Volume and Pan TODO